Mental Health First-Aid

 Uphold legal health and safety obligations.

 Workplaces have a legal responsibility to manage risks to mental health just like they do with any other health and safety risk.
 Mental health challenges are the single biggest risk to organisations right now (according to Health Promotion Agency).
-Suicidal ideation, self-harm, substance misuse, panic attacks, and other crisis scenarios are risks that can be mitigated by education and awareness about mental health in the workplace.
+Suicidal ideation, self-harm, substance misuse, panic attacks, and other crisis scenarios are risks that can be mitigated by education, skills building and awareness about mental health in the workplace.

 Reduce absenteeism and increase performance.